microsoft/MLOpsPython/docs/getting_started.md

 - Get the info about the registered model
 - Create a pipeline artifact called `model` that contains a `model.json` file containing the model information.

-### Set up the Release deployment pipeline
+### Set up the Release Deployment and/or Batch Scoring pipelines

 ---
 **PREREQUISITE**

-In order to use this pipeline:
+In order to use these pipelines:

 1. Follow the steps to set up the Model CI, training, evaluation, and registration pipeline.
 1. You **must** rename your model CI/train/eval/register pipeline to `Model-Train-Register-CI`.

-The release deploymment pipeline relies on the model CI pipeline and references it by name.
+These pipelines rely on the model CI pipeline and reference it by name.

 ---

-In this section, we will set up the pipeline for release deployment to ACI, AKS, or Webapp.
-This pipeline uses the resulting artifact of the [Model-Train-Register-CI pipeline](#) to identify the model to be deployed.

-This pipeline has the following behaviors:
+These pipelines have the following behaviors:

-- The pipeline will **automatically trigger** on completion of the Model-Train-Register-CI pipeline
+- The pipeline will **automatically trigger** on completion of the Model-Train-Register-CI pipeline for the master branch.
 - The pipeline will default to using the latest successful build of the Model-Train-Register-CI pipeline.
 It will deploy the model produced by that build.
 - You can specify a `Model-Train-Register-CI` build ID when running the pipeline manually.
 You can find this in the url of the build, and the model registered from that build will also be tagged with the build ID.
-This is useful to skip model training and registration, and deploy a model successfully registered by a `Model-Train-Register-CI` build.
+This is useful to skip model training and registration, and deploy/score a model successfully registered by a `Model-Train-Register-CI` build.

+### Set up the Release Deployment pipeline

 In your Azure DevOps project, create and run a new build pipeline based on the  [diabetes_regression-cd.yml](../.pipelines/diabetes_regression-cd.yml) pipeline definition in your forked repository.